alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### How to fix it (Combinators)
 If you need async + `Result` composition, don’t hand-roll helpers.
 Use a library that provides `BindAsync` (sometimes called `SelectManyAsync`):

+> **Aside:** The library authors have already stepped on the rakes here so you don’t have to.

 - **CSharpFunctionalExtensions**: Closest to the code in this post.
 - **LanguageExt**: Strict functional style ("Haskell for C#").